Attack on Derryard checkpoint: Attack

 The target was a permanent vehicle checkpoint at Derryard.
 Described as a "mini base", it included an accommodation block and defensive sangars.
 It was manned by eight soldiers of the 1st Battalion, King's Own Scottish Borderers and a Royal Ulster Constabulary (RUC) officer.
 The 11 IRA members would be driven to the checkpoint in the back of a makeshift Bedford armoured dumper truck.
 They were armed with 7.62mm AK-47s, 5.56mm Armalite AR-18s, two 12.7mm DShK heavy machine-guns, RPG-7s, different kinds of grenades, and a LPO-50 flamethrower.
 The heavy machine guns and the flamethrower were mounted on a tripod on the lorry bed.
 To assure widespread destruction, the column would detonate a van bomb after the initial assault.

-The attack took place shortly after 4PM.
+The attack took place shortly after 4 p.m.
 IRA members sealed off roads leading to the checkpoint in an attempt to prevent civilians from getting caught up in the attack.
 The truck was driven from the border and halted at the checkpoint.
 As Private James Houston began to check the back of the truck, the IRA opened fire with assault rifles and threw grenades into the compound.
 Two RPG-7s were fired at the observation sangar while the flamethrower stream was directed at the command sangar.
 Heavy shooting continued as the truck reversed and smashed through the gates of the compound.
 At least three IRA volunteers dismounted inside the checkpoint and sprayed the portacabins with gunfire and the flamethrower's fire stream, while throwing grenades and nail bombs.
 The defenders were forced to seek shelter in sangars, from where they fired into their own base.
 A farmer some distance away saw an orange ball of flames and heard gunfire 'raking the fields'.
 As the truck drove out of the now wrecked compound, a red transit van loaded with a 400 lb (182 kg) bomb was driven inside and set to detonate once the IRA unit had made its escape.
 However, only the booster charge exploded.

 The attack was finally repulsed by a four-men Borderers section from the checkpoint that was patrolling nearby, with the support of a Wessex helicopter.
 The patrol fired more than 100 rounds at the IRA unit.
 The Wessex received gunfire, and was forced to take evasive action.
-The IRA column, at risk of being surrounded, fled toward the border in the armoured truck.
+The IRA column, at risk of being surrounded, broke toward the border in the armoured truck.
 It was found abandoned at the border with a 460 lb bomb on board.

 Two soldiers were killed in the attack: Private James Houston (22) from England and Lance-Corporal Michael Patterson (21) from Scotland.
 Corporal Whitelaw was badly wounded by shrapnel and later airlifted for treatment.
 Another soldier suffered minor injuries.